claudiodsf/stockwell/README.md

 want to work on the source code, you will need to compile this package from source.

-To obtain the source code, download the latest release from the [releases page](https://github.com/claudiodsf/stockwell/releases), or clone the GitHub project.
+To obtain the source code, download the latest release from the [releases page][releases-link], or clone the GitHub project.

 #### C compiler